reflexces/reflexces-adi-jesd204/README.md

 ###### JESD204B Status
 [JESD204B Status Utility](https://wiki.analog.com/resources/tools-software/linux-software/jesd_status)
-This utility is provided with the ADI Kuiper root filesystem (which has not been successfully booted on Achilles yet).
+This utility is provided with the ADI Kuiper root filesystem.
 A version of Yocto Poky rootfs (honister) with this utility compiled is available upon request.
 Otherwise, similar information can be obtained by running the following command at the Achilles Poky Linux prompt:
 ```